Azure database security overview

 - Table auditing: Logs are written to Azure Table storage.

-Azure SQL Database threat detection detects suspicious activities that indicate potential security threats.
+Advanced Threat Protection for Azure SQL Database detects suspicious activities that indicate potential security threats.
 You can use threat detection to respond to suspicious events in the database, such as SQL injections, as they occur.
 It provides alerts and allows the use of Azure SQL Database auditing to explore the suspicious events.

 Centralized security management